openjournals/inara/README.md

 images are tagged with the version; tagged images are available for all published versions.
 The current development version is published as an image tagged *edge*.

+## Deployment

+After minting a new version, update the configuration in https://github.com/xuanxu/publishing-artifacts-action to reflect the new version, such as in https://github.com/xuanxu/publishing-artifacts-action/pull/1.